 There are different types of bank accounts that you can choose from, with the most common being a savings account and a current account.
 Since these are the most used accounts, it’s essential to know the difference between a current account and a savings account.

+Current and savings account are completely different and work wonders for you if you know exactly what you want to do with your money.
 Before we discuss the differences between a Current account and a Savings account, it is prudent to discuss the meaning and features of each type of account.

 It’s an account meant to serve as a safe reservoir for your savings.
 You can make deposits and withdrawals from a savings account.
 The amount stored in a savings account also attracts interest.

-A savings account is ideal for all types of customers, including students, homemakers, salaried employees, working professionals, freelancers, pensioners, etc. Having a savings account is almost a risk-free way to save your money and earn interest on it.
+A savings account is ideal for all types of customers, including students, homemakers, salaried employees, freelancers, etc. Having a savings account is almost a risk-free way to save your money and earn interest on it.
 With the facility of online banking, you have instant access to your account at all times.

 And just saving your money is not the only feature of a savings account.
 You also get access to a debit cum ATM card, a chequebook, an overdraft facility (limits vary from one account to another), fixed deposit, and recurring deposit, to name a few.
 Some banks normally require you to maintain a minimum balance in your savings account either monthly, quarterly or yearly, depending on the bank you choose.